-These dual benches form the centre of a Mediterranean garden in Islington; their orientation produces a subtle Yin & Yang ambience.
-The front elevations are punctuated with square, blue glass blocks, where this hue repeats surrounding azure walls, and contrasts the garden's warm, ochre tones.
+These dual benches form the centre of a Mediterranean garden in Islington; their orientation produces a subtle Yin and yang ambience.
+The front elevations are punctuated with square, blue glass blocks, where this hue repeats surrounding azure walls, and contrasts the garden's warm ochre tones.
 We detailed Cedar seats into removable top sections, enabling easy maintenance of spotlights, while low-voltage lighting generates delicate reflections through the glass, defining a subtle, captivating nightscape, amid a contemporary Mediterranean setting – enveloped by architectural Palm trees.

 The design concept for this roof terrace bench was inspired by an elegant bluestone dining table.
-We replicated similar dimensions and stainless steel detailing in the uprights, where an angular pattern aligns with the paving's layout.
+We replicated similar dimensions and stainless steel detailing in the bench uprights, where angled patterns align with the paving's layout.
 Smooth Iroko sections produce warm, continuous cladding, detailed further across the raised beds' coping, while articulating a linear hard landscaping scheme which expands this narrow rooftop terrace into a well-balanced outdoor space.

-The outline of this cantilevered bench repeats the patio's angular pattern, spanning the full width of the garden.
+The outline of this cantilevered bench repeats the patio's angular pattern, spanning the garden's full width.
 A steel frame was built into the raised beds' concrete walls, with Balau hardwood cladding as a smooth seat.
 The layout increases sense of depth in this very small patio garden, as a floating shadow forms in the cavity, moving along the sun's arc during the day.
-At night-time, lighting transforms the seat into a radiant hub, while ergonomic comfort is achieved with further legroom, dining table space and a useful upper shelf.
+At night-time, lighting transforms the seat into a radiant hub, while ergonomic comfort is achieved with further legroom, a dining table space and a useful upper shelf.

 This large roof garden follows the building's gentle curve, echoed further in a built-in wooden bench, where the idyllic view of a nearby park presents the backdrop for a comfortable hub.
 The 4-metre long structure provides a great spot to soak up sunshine and immerse in expansive skyline panoramas.
 The bench forms part of a larger raised bed, and culminates in a small waterfall and pool, enjoyed often as a spacious daybed in this roof garden suntrap setting.